nleco/nimgload/README.md

 # nimgload

-Dependency free javascript to help load images once they are in view.
+Dependency free javascript to help load images once they are above the fold (in view).

 ## Installation